digtools

 Q.Why do foreign characters look weird when I open a CSV in Excel?

-Q.Will this overwrite my original files?
+Q.Will this overwrite or delete my original files?

 use cases,